Liquid petroleum-based fuels

 Storage facilities for liquid fuels receive products through liquid bulk terminals at the main Portuguese ports, including Leixões, Aveiro, Lisbon, Setúbal, and Sines.
 Alternatively, they can receive products through an oil pipeline from the Sines refinery, in the case of the Aveiras de Cima facility owned by Companhia Logística de Combustíveis (CLC).

 Major oil companies operate liquid fuel storage facilities or have ownership stakes in companies engaged in this activity.
-This is the case with CLC, in which Galp, Repsol, BP and Rubis are shareholders.
+This is the case with CLC, in which Galp, Repsol and Rubis are shareholders.
 CLC has been granted the status of a ‘Public Interest Facility’, due to its size and importance.

 Liquid fuel storage facilities have tanker truck loading islands, which facilitate the delivery of the product to large consumers and petrol stations for sale to the general public.